autodraft26/AutoDraft_2026/README.md

 ## Abstract

 As demand for on-cloud Large Language Models (LLMs) rapidly grows, the high inference cost has become a critical system-level challenge.
 Recently, user-cloud distributed speculative decoding has emerged as a promising paradigm to reduce inference cost, wherein a lightweight draft model on the user device generates candidate tokens while a large target model on the cloud server verifies them in parallel.
 However, existing approaches rely on static configurations, failing to adapt to dynamic execution environments and varying query complexities, which often leads to redundant computation.
-To tackle this, we propose AutoDraft, a Service Level Objective (SLO)-aware runtime control framework that automatically profiles the execution environment and dynamically configures the draft tree structure including width, depth, and transmission nodes to satisfy diverse user-requested SLO, such as minimizing monetary cost or maximizing inference throughput.
-Extensive evaluations demonstrate that AutoDraft achieves 79% lower cloud LLM cost and 44% higher throughput compared to server-only baseline.
+To tackle this, we propose *AutoDraft*, a Service Level Objective (SLO)-aware runtime control framework that automatically profiles the execution environment and dynamically configures the draft tree structure including width, depth, and transmission nodes to satisfy diverse user-requested SLO, such as minimizing monetary cost or maximizing inference throughput.
+Extensive evaluations demonstrate that *AutoDraft* achieves 79% lower cloud LLM cost and 44% higher throughput compared to server-only baseline.
 We release AutoDraft as an open-source API, enabling users to specify high-level constraints and automatically control the framework without requiring deep system expertise.

 ![Framework](docs/framework.png)